StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/delete-an-observable.md

-# Remove an Observable
+# Delete an Observable

 <!-- md:permission `manageObservable` -->

-This topic provides step-by-step instructions for removing an [observable](about-observables.md) from a case or alert in TheHive.
+Delete an [observable](about-observables.md) from a case or alert in TheHive.

 <h2>Procedure</h2>